Create, Open & Print Protected PDF Files with PDF DRM Security

 - Track and monitor PDF use – see when documents are viewed & printed, by who and when.

-Once you have finished choosing your protected pdf options, press the Publish button.
-Your PDF file will be protected using the settings you applied and saved as a .PDC file.
-The .PDC file is a DRM protected PDF file which can only be opened in the Safeguard protected PDF viewer (Safeguard Secure PDF Viewer).
+Once you have finished choosing your PDF protection options, press the Publish button.
+Safeguard will then encrypt your PDF file and add the DRM controls before saving itas a .PDC file.
+The .PDC format is a DRM protected PDF file which can only be opened in the a protected PDF reader (Safeguard Secure PDF Viewer).

 Safeguard’s default PDF protection